top of page

 If your product is new to market and you’re still developing, testing, and finding your product-market fit – your partners will find it frustrating trying to keep up with the changes.
 In turn, this makes it difficult for them to market your product successfully to their own customer base.

 Your target market is also important to take into account with channel sales.
-When you’re selling to enterprise customers, the market might be too slow and small for this model to work well for you.
+When you’re selling SaaS to enterprise customers, the market might be too slow and small for this model to work well for you.
 Individuals and small to medium businesses make the most sense as a customer base when you’re looking at channel partnerships.

 Even though setting up channel sales can be more cost effective than hiring a sales team, you still need to invest time in identifying and building relationships with the right partners for your product.
 If you’re relying on predictable recurring revenue for your business, it’s best to wait until you have more readily available cash flow before you start investigating the channel sales path.